Dutch inventor of the cassette tape, Lou Ottens, dies age 94

 The device helped capture iconic sounds, according to Philips, which recounted a tale shared by Rolling Stones' Keith Richards, who wrote in his 2010 autobiography "Life": "I wrote the song 'Satisfaction' in my sleep.
 I didn't know at all that I had recorded it, the song only exists thank God to the little Philips cassette recorder.
 I looked at it in the morning -- I knew I had put a new tape in the night before -- but it was at the very end.
 Apparently, I had recorded something.
 I rewound and then 'Satisfaction' sounded ... and then 40 minutes of snoring."

-Ottens also supervised the team that invented the CD, which was produced extensively by Sony-Philips and sold more than 200 billion copies worldwide, said Philips.
+Ottens supervised the team that invented the CD, which was produced extensively by Sony-Philips and sold more than 200 billion copies worldwide, said Philips.
 He retired in 1986.

 In 2013, on the 50th anniversary of the cassette tape, a special exhibition was created to honor Ottens' work at the Philips Museum.
-And the first ever cassette recorder still lies on display as "a testimony to his foresight and innovation," a representative from Philips told CNN.
+And the first-ever cassette recorder still lies on display as "a testimony to his foresight and innovation," a representative from Philips told CNN.

 "Lou was an extraordinary man who loved technology," said Coolen, director of the Philips Museum, in a statement to CNN, adding that his inventions had "humble beginnings."